 In short, they’re both popular, so the companies make good money and protect the users because of that.
 But as with all payment gateway conversations, it can get extremely boring trying to figure out the right answer.
 And this one isn’t any easier.

 PayPal has far more benefits than it does downsides, and much of this has to do with the size of the company.
 You’ll be hard pressed to find a country or bank that doesn’t work with PayPal.
 Not to mention, you have almost instant control over your cash.

 Easy Integration with WooCommerce

 As one of WooCommerce’s built-in default payment options integrating PayPal with your online store is simple – just verify your account and you’re ready to accept payments.
-But if you want to make checkout even easier for your customers, there are a number of free WooCommerce extensions, like the PayPal Express Checkout, you can use to make your customers’ shopping experience quick and easy.
+But if you want to make checkout even easier for your customers, there are a number of free WooCommerce extensions, like the Express Checkout, you can use to make your customers’ shopping experience quick and easy.